15 Feb How to Help Your Child Understand What Others May Be Thinking

 3. Help your child play detective by tuning into clues around her.
 In the example above, ask your child to look at clues that may help her figure out how her dad is feeling.
 For example, the pan fell on the floor, dinner has spilled everywhere, Dad raised his voice, and Dad’s face turned red.
 What could all of this mean?

 4. Encourage your child to look at another person’s body language and where that person’s eyes may be looking.
 By noticing a person’s posture and eye-gaze your child can learn some important clues that will help her understand others’ thoughts and emotions.

 5. Role-play different scenarios.
-Acting may not make your child feel very comfortable, or perhaps she loves it.
+Acting out scenes may not make your child feel very comfortable.
 If she’s not so comfy with this activity, keep practicing, and get silly.
-Model different situations for her and try to get her to guess how you might be feeling.
+Model different situations for her and try getting her to guess how you might be feeling.
 Encourage her to act out some different scenes as well.
 You can write down a bunch of options on paper and fold them into a cup.
 Then take turns picking an option.
 Make this activity into a game and have some fun.

-While understanding thoughts and feelings may not be easy for your child with autism, you can definitely make things easier for her by practicing the listed strategies.
+While understanding thoughts and feelings may not be easy for your child with autism, you can definitely make things easier for her by practicing the above strategies.

 Please share below, what is your child’s usual response when you ask, “What do you think I am thinking right now?”